Boscalid: History

 Inhibition of succinate dehydrogenase, the complex II in the mitochondrial respiration chain, has been known as a fungicidal mechanism of action since the first examples were marketed in the 1960s.
 The first compound in this class was carboxin, which had a narrow spectrum of useful biological activity, mainly on basidiomycetes and was used as a seed treatment.
-Many companies made analogues with the aim of expanding the range of species controlled and boscalid was successful in doing so.
+Many companies made analogues with the aim of expanding the range of fungal species controlled and boscalid was one of the first compounds successful in doing so.

 Synthesis

-The first synthesis of boscalid was disclosed in patents filed by BASF in 1995.
+The following three step synthesis of boscalid was disclosed in patents filed by BASF in 1995.

 The aminobiphenyl required for reaction with the acid chloride of 2-chloronicotinic acid is prepared in two steps.
 The first is a palladium-catalysed Suzuki reaction with 2-chloro-1-nitrobenzene and 4-chloro-phenylboronic acid, followed by hydrogenation of the nitro group.
-As the final product has been manufactured at the multi-tonne scale, considerable efforts have been made to improve yields.
+As the final is product used nearly worldwide at the multi-tonne scale, considerable efforts have been made to improve yields.